-The "other" category is comprised of investments that do not meet the Sub-Funds minimum standards for promoting their environmental or social characteristics or qualify as Sustainable Investments.
+Investments that do not meet the Sub-Funds minimum standards for promoting their environmental or social characteristics or qualify as Sustainable Investments.
 The category may include derivatives for investment purposes such as derivatives on indices or exchange traded commodities for protection or diversification.

-Ancillary Liquid Assets, Deposits with Credit Institutions, money market instruments / funds (for managing cash subscriptions and redemptions as well as current and exceptional payments) and derivatives for EPM are not included in the % of assets included in the asset allocation diagram above, including under "other".
+Ancillary Liquid Assets, Deposits with Credit Institutions, money market instruments / funds (for managing cash subscriptions and redemptions as well as current and exceptional payments) and derivatives for EPM.
 These holdings fluctuate depending on investment flows and are ancillary to the investment policy with minimal or no impact on investment operations.

-All investments, including "other" investments are subject to the following ESG Minimum Safeguards/principle:
+All investments, where relevant, including "other" investments are subject to the following ESG Minimum Safeguards/

-- The minimum safeguards as outlined by Article 18 of the EU Taxonomy Regulation (including alignment with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights). - Application of good governance practices (these include sound management structures, employee relations, remuneration of staff and tax compliance). - Compliance with the Do No Significant Harm principle as prescribed under the definition of Sustainable Investment in whether the financial product attains the environmental or social characteristics that they
+- The minimum safeguards as outlined by Article 18 of the EU Taxonomy Regulation (including alignment with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights). - Application of good governance practices (these include sound management structures, employee relations, remuneration of staff and tax compliance). - Compliance with the Do No Significant Harm principle as prescribed under the definition of Sustainable Investment in